isomerpages/imda-disg/resources/archives/_posts/2023-05-16-post-How Singapore tech firms boost growth with strategic industry player partnerships.md

 description: ""
 image: ""
 ---
-<p align="justify">From local to global: How S'pore tech firms boost growth with strategic industry player partnerships</p>
+## From local to global: How S'pore tech firms boost growth with strategic industry player partnerships

 <p align="justify"><br>Robo-advisor platform Bambu and live streaming solution provider BeLive leverage collaborations with the likes of Amazon Web Services (AWS) and Microsoft to gain new leads and speed up their go-to-market process.